Information Theoretic Data Injection Attacks with Sparsity Constraints: Numerical results

 There are two distinguishable attack regimes depending on the variance of the attack vector entries.
-Algorithm \ref{alg:greedy} does not yield a monotonically decreasing profile of variances.
+Algorithm~\ref{alg:greedy} does not yield a monotonically decreasing profile of variances.
 Instead the variance of the entries selected by the algorithm switches between small and large values as the number of compromised observations increases.
-This suggests, that certain entries are significantly more sensitive to additive attack than others and the existence of more vulnerable sensors that are determined by the topology of the system, as shown in \eqref{eq:sigma_opt}.
+This suggests, that certain entries are significantly more sensitive to additive attack than others and the existence of more vulnerable sensors that are determined by the topology of the system, as shown in~\eqref{eq:sigma_opt}.
 For both cases, the probability of false alarm exhibits non-monotonic behavior with the number of compromised observations, and interestingly, the change in monotonicity coincides with the threshold.